Photo of sesame seeds in wooden ladle

 • pharmaceutical items

-The U.S. Food and Drug Administration (FDA) recently found that 25% of severe allergic reactions to sesame were from products that did not list sesame.
+Prior to the FASTER Act, the FDA found that 25% of severe allergic reactions to sesame were from products that did not list sesame.
 Almost half of the people who suffered severe allergic reactions required medical attention.

 How do you read a label for sesame allergy?